solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 ### Workbooks

-As mentioned previously, Workbooks is a simple canvas to visualize data from different sources, like Log Analytics workspace.
+As mentioned previously, a Workbook is a simple canvas to visualize data from various sources, like Log Analytics workspace.
 It is possible to view performance and storage metrics all in a single pane.

 ![This image shows Azure Monitor Workbooks visualizations.](media/workbook-example.png "Visualizations in Azure Monitor Workbooks")